Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Eagles stats and trends

-- So far this season Philadelphia has one win against the spread.
+- Philadelphia has one win against the spread in four games this year.

-- The Eagles have been underdogs by 4 points or more one time this year and have not covered the spread once.

-- Philadelphia's games this season have hit the over on two of four set point totals (50%).
+- This year, the Eagles have just one against the spread win in three games as an underdog of 3.5 points or more.

-- The Eagles have turned the ball over two times, one fewer times than the Panthers have forced turnovers (3).
+- This season the Eagles have two turnovers, one fewer than the Panthers have takeaways (3).

 Home and road insights